usnistgov/ndn-dpdk/iface/ethface/README.md

 Locator of a VXLAN tunnel face has the following fields:

 * *scheme* is set to "vxlan".
-* All fields in "udpe" locator are inherited.
+* *localIP* and *remoteIP* fields in "udpe" locator are inherited.
-* *localUDP* and *remoteUDP* are destination port numbers; source port numbers are random.
+* UDP destination port number is fixed to 4789; source port is random.
 * *vxlan* is the VXLAN Network Identifier.
 * *innerLocal* and *innerRemote* are MAC addresses for inner Ethernet header.
 * *maxRxQueues* (optional) is the maximum number of RX queues.